Get

 Types of Cat Aggression

 Defensive aggression is when your cat feels victimized, whether by you or another pet.
-These cats will show more passive body language to protect themselves or warn away the attacker, such as crouching down, tucking their tail, or hissing and raising hair to intimidate.
+These cats will show more passive body language to protect themselves or warn away the attacker, such as crouching down, tucking their tail, or hissing and raising their hair to intimidate.

 cat fighting close up